Matthew Ross (filmmaker): Frank & Lola

-While in Los Angeles, Ross began raising money, cast, and production support on another project, Frank & Lola, which would eventually become his directorial debut.
+Frank & Lola marked Ross' directorial debut.
 In 2014, backed by Parts and Labor Films' producers Jay Van Hoy and Lars Knudsen, Killer Films' Christine Vachon and David Hinojosa, producer John Baker, Preferred Content's Kevin Iwashina and Las Vegas-based production company Lola Pictures, the film began production, with Michael Shannon (Frank) and Imogen Poots (Lola) in the lead roles.
 The other major parts were played by Michael Nyqvist (Alan), Justin Long (Keith), Rosanna Arquette (Patricia), and Emmanuelle Devos (Claire).
-Financed by Great Point Media, Frank & Lola wrapped in March, 2015.

-On December 7, 2015, it was announced that Frank & Lola had been accepted to the 2016 Sundance Film Festival for its world premiere.
-During the festival, after the film opened to overwhelmingly positive reviews, Universal Studios secured its worldwide rights (with the exception of a few minor territories) for over $2 million, with a theatrical release planned for later that year.
+The film had its premiere at the 2016 Sundance Film Festival, where it received largely positive reviews.
+Universal Studios secured its worldwide rights (with the exception of a few minor territories) for over $2 million, with a theatrical release planned for later that year.

-Ross and Frank & Lola were listed on a number of "best of" Sundance 2016 wrap-up stories, including articles in Indiewire (#3 on the list of "Top 25 Filmmakers and Actors That Broke Through at Sundance 2016"), The Film Stage ("The 15 Best Films at Sundance 2016"), and Ioncinema ("Best of Fest: Sundance 2016's Top 10 New Voices").

 The film was released theatrically and on VOD in the U.S. on December 9, 2016.

 Wu-Tang: An American Saga

-In 2021, RZA and Alex Tse tapped Ross to direct Hulu's Wu-Tang: An American Saga, the origin story of hip-hop legends the Wu-Tang Clan, set in 1990s New York City.
-Ross returned the following year to direct two pivotal episodes in the show's final season.
+In 2021, Ross was hired by showrunners RZA and Alex Tse to direct an episode of Hulu's Wu-Tang: An American Saga, the origin story of hip-hop legends the Wu-Tang Clan, set in 1990s New York City.
+Ross returned the following year to direct two episodes in the show's third and final season.

+On February, 2023, at a sold-out event at New York’s 92nd Street Y, RZA and Tse selected Ross’s episode “Criminology” (Season 3, Episode 6), to represent the entire series.
+During a Q&A with host Sway Calloway following the screening, RZA compared Ross's cinematic technique to the work of director Martin Scorsese.

 Other work

-Ross wrote for the hit ABC series Nashville (writing two episodes and serving as creative consultant for Season 5), in addition to selling several pilots to major networks.
+Ross wrote for the ABC series Nashville (writing two episodes and serving as creative consultant for Season 5).
 He also directed the feature Siberia in 2018.

 Fiction writing

-In September 2022, Neotext published JUNKMAN, Ross’s first book, a sci-fi novella collaboration with legendary comics artist Joe Staton.
-A sequel is in the works.
+In September 2022, Neotext published JUNKMAN, Ross's first book, a sci-fi novella collaboration with legendary comics artist Joe Staton.